ilsl/London-Available-Bike-Points/README.md

 5. Able to access the TFL api and retrieve available bike info
 6. Stored docker image on Google Container Registry
 7. Scripts which provision the website to be deployed on a kuberentes cluster on GCP
+7. Load Balancer on Kubernetes cluster
+8. Using casandra database to store data

 ### File descriptions